dankritz/unwall/README.md

 ## 📄 License

-This project is provided for educational purposes.
+This project is provided for educational purposes and governed by the MIT License.
+See the LICENSE file for more information.
 Please use responsibly and respect content creators' rights.

 ## 🙏 Acknowledgments